 - Courses, clubs and workshops

 Our Technical Theatre Company is home to the budding producers, light technicians and sound engineers of the future.
 Students learn about lighting, sound, set, props and stage management, and use high-end technical kit such as our state-of-the-art lighting desk.
-Members of this club are particularly excited about the performing arts centre opening in 2017, as this will take their skills to the next level.

 In the Sixth Form, students are encouraged to write, produce and direct their own productions in addition to those staged by the Department.
 Sixth formers also have the opportunity to complete the RADA Shakespeare certificate.